benjaminh83/fvm-calib-deal-miners/README.md

 3. Sealing takes around 6h to complete

   **Users should expect time to get deals on chain to be up to 19h, so deals should be issued with a minimum 24h to deal start epoch (Current epoch + 2880).**

+  **Looking Glass** - http://38.70.220.87:8123/ - This service shows the SP's Boost logs, so you can check on deal proposal status without having to wait 12h+.
+Filter by client ID.

 ### On chain published address and peer ID
 `/ip4/38.70.220.87/tcp/10241`